Kubzz00/AutonomousAgentsAssignment/README.md

 ## Key Features

-- **Behavior Trees**: Define the creature’s decision-making, such as when to start chasing and how to react when it loses sight of the player.
+- **Autonomy & Personality**: Both the creature and AI player act based on proximity and environmental factors, with the creature showing persistent chasing behavior and the AI reacting (running, hiding, etc.).

-- **Finite State Machine (FSM)**: Manages the creature’s and AI player’s states (idle, chasing, hiding, running).
+- **Steering Behaviors**: The creature uses **Seek** to autonomously chase the AI player, while the AI uses **Avoidance** to escape or hide when it gets too close.

-- **Steering Behaviors**: The creature uses **Seek** to chase, while the AI uses **Avoidance** to escape.
+- **Finite State Machine (FSM)**: Manages the creature’s and AI player’s states, such as idle, chasing, hiding, and running.

-- **Procedural Animations**: Animations for natural movements like running, hiding, and chasing.
+- **Behavior Trees**: Define the creature’s decision-making process, such as when to start chasing, how to react when it loses sight of the player, and how it behaves when it catches the AI.

-- **Autonomy & Personality**: Both entities act based on proximity and environment, with the creature showing persistent chasing behavior and the AI reacting (running, hiding).
+- **Procedural Animations**: Smooth animations for natural movements like running, hiding, and chasing, making both the creature and AI player feel alive.

-- **Sound Design**: Spatialized audio for growls, footsteps, and breath sounds to enhance the chase experience.
+- **Sound Design**: Spatialized audio enhances immersion, with growls, footsteps, and breath sounds dynamically changing as the creature gets closer.

-- **AI Interactions**: The AI player reacts to the creature by running or hiding, while the creature adapts to the player’s movements.
+- **AI Interactions**: The AI player reacts to the creature’s presence by running or hiding, while the creature adapts its behavior based on the AI player’s movements.

 ## Gameplay